ksreeds2016/Kristen_Capstone/README.md

 •	Which state is ranked as the worst for accidents?
 And has there been an increase/and or decrease in those 3 years.

 ### Process, problems, and the technologies

-I was luckily able to obtain my data in CSV form directly from the FMCSA websites, but it didn't come without it's problems.
+Luckily, I was able to obtain my data in CSV form directly from the FMCSA websites, but it didn't come without its problems.
 Once I obtained the files I needed, I cleaned them up in Excel to remove items that skewed the data from uploading correctly into Python.
-Once I moved into Python, I was able to explore my data furthur, clean, and aggreagate my data.
-Another issue I ran into is I didn't take into consideration how overwhelmingly large my dataset was, and when trying to make certain charts, it would be illegible, which makes in unusable for my final dashboard.
-I had to break down, and change around certain columns to make them function properly when trying to convert them into a usable charts.
+Once I moved into Python, I was able to explore my data further, clean, and aggregate my data.
+Another issue I ran into is I didn't take into consideration how overwhelmingly large my dataset was, and when trying to make certain charts, it would be illegible, which makes it unusable for my final dashboard.
+I had to break down and change around certain columns to make them function properly when trying to convert them into a usable chart.

 - Excel - for cleaning
 - Python - for cleaning, aggregation, and exploration of the data
-- Powerpoint - intro to capstone
+- PowerPoint - intro to capstone
-- Tableau - Final Dashboard
+- Tableau - Final Dashboard cleaning, aggregation, and exploration of the data

 ### Sources - We don't support plagerism in this household